top of page

 What happens if my property passes in at auction?

-Do auctions always sell unconditional?
+Are sales at auctions always unconditional?

-Usually yes in Victoria (once signed on auction day), but always confirm contract terms with your conveyancer/solicitor.
+Almost yes in Victoria (once signed on auction day), but always confirm contract terms with your conveyancer/solicitor.

 Can I accept an offer before auction?